nguyendinhmanh1111/Trojan/README.md

 * #### FTP
 Software in this category is designed to set up the infected system as an FTP server.
 An infected system becomes a server hosting all sorts of information, which may include illegal content of all types.
+### Examples of Trojan malware attacks
+Trojan malware attacks can inflict a lot of damage.
+At the same time, Trojans continue to evolve.
+Here are three examples.

+1. **Rakhni Trojan**.This malware has been around since 2013.
+More recently, it can deliver ransomware or a cryptojacker (allowing criminals to use your device to mine for cryptocurrency) to infected computers.
+“The growth in coin mining in the final months of 2017 was immense,” the 2018 Internet Security Threat Report notes.
+“Overall coin-mining activity increased by 34,000 percent over the course of the year.”
+2. **ZeuS/Zbot**.This banking Trojan is another oldie but baddie.
+ZeuS/Zbot source code was first released in 2011.
+It uses keystroke logging — recording your keystrokes as you log into your bank account, for instance — to steal your credentials and perhaps your account balance as well.
 ### Detecting Trojans and Viruses

 * [clamav](https://github.com/Cisco-Talos/clamav) – is an open source antivirus engine for detecting trojans, viruses, malware & other malicious threats.